 Maintaining your dog’s harness is important to ensure its longevity and hygiene.
 Here are some tips to keep it in good condition:

-• Inspect for Wear and Tear: Regularly check the buckles, straps, and stitching for any signs of wear.
-Replace the harness if you notice any damage that could compromise its safety.
+- Inspect for Wear and Tear: Regularly check the buckles, straps, and stitching for any signs of wear.
+Change the strap if find any damage that could affect the safety of your child.

 12. Conclusion: A Well-Chosen Harness Is Key to Your Dog’s Comfort and Safety